 To jump directly to the average cost for different types of insurance, click on the links below:

-The average annual cost of car insurance paid in the United States was $907.38 in 2014 according to a study commissioned by Quadrant Information Services.
+The average annual cost of car insurance paid in the United States was $941.65 in 2018 according to a study by ValuePenguin.
 This figure will vary wildly state to state and does not always include all forms of coverage and may not be accurately reflect your coverage needs.
 Scroll through the table below to find the average cost of car insurance in your state or use the form to find a cheaper quote for auto insurance:

 Monthly Car Insurance Rates by State

 Insurers use the location of where you live, specifically your zip code as an important factor in pricing your auto insurance premiums.
 You could more than double your premiums simply by moving from a cheap location to one of the most expensive.

 Drivers in Maine spent an average of $556 annually while those in Michigan, one of the most expensive states for auto insurance spent an average of $1,600 each year.

 Consult the following table for how the cost of insurance in your state compares to others.

 |District of Columbia||$107||$1,284|

 Find the Cheapest Auto Insurance Quotes in Your Area

 Data from various states' Departments of Insurance show that annual car insurance premiums are on the rise in the majority of states across the nation.
 The average cost of insurance for car owners of insuring their vehicles from accidents and other events has generally increased, with the ten largest insurers each increasing car insurance premiums between 2.3% (Nationwide) to 15.38% (Travelers) in the last three years.